-Suppressing weeds with a layer of mulch is without a doubt one of the best organic weed control tips out there.
+Suppressing weeds with a layer of mulches is without a doubt one of the best organic weed control tips out there.
 But, mulching only works if you do it right.

 1. Apply mulch early in the season, before annual weed seeds germinate.
 If you wait too long, weed seeds with already have germinated and they will grow right up through the layer of mulch.